clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autoproxy.rst

 From that point on, any cURL\* or network requests query PACrunner for the correct proxy to use.
 We modified the cURL library to communicate with PACrunner over DBus.
-However, cURL will ignore PACrunner and run normally if no PAC file is loaded or if you set any proxies manually.
+However, cURL will ignore PACrunner and run normally if no PAC file is loaded or if you manually set any proxies.
 Thus, your environment settings are respected and no time is wasted trying to resolve a proxy.
 All these steps happen in the background with no user interaction.